-The Tech-Info screen (shown below) displays system information and allows the
+The Tech-Info screen (shown below) displays system information and allows the Default Memory to be saved.

 The Tech-Racks screen gives details of the systems rack configuration.

 The Tech-Lists screen shows the contents of the lists of inputs, outputs and inserts which are available on the I/O Matrix and I/O screens.
 These are set up during installation, using the Setup Application.